byron92m-stack/deepthought-agentic/README.md

 Scalable design: minimal core, expandable architecture.
 Operational clarity: no contamination, no ambiguity, no hidden state.

-PORTFOLIO SUMMARY
-deepthought-agentic is a modular, deterministic cognitive-agent architecture built on Ollama, LangGraph, and FastAPI.
+ABOUT
+I design and build modular agentic AI systems with a strong focus on deterministic behavior, cognitive architecture, and workflow orchestration.
+My work blends LLM engineering, backend architecture, and systems design, creating agents that are reproducible, interpretable, and ready for real-world integration.
+My recent projects include deepthought-agentic, a local cognitive-agent architecture built with Ollama, LangGraph, and FastAPI.
 It defines a clear executive identity, a minimal but extensible cognitive graph, and a clean API layer for orchestration.
-The system is engineered as a stable foundation for advanced agentic workflows, including multi-node reasoning, memory, tool use, and future multi-agent swarms.
+The system is engineered as a foundation for multi-agent swarms, autonomous workflows, and advanced reasoning pipelines.
+I bring a rigorous approach to modularity, operational clarity, and reproducibility, ensuring that every component—from identity to cognition to exposure—remains cleanly separated and scalable.
+I thrive in environments where architecture, reasoning, and engineering intersect.
-Tech Stack: Python · LangGraph · FastAPI · Ollama · LLM Orchestration · Cognitive Architecture · Agentic Systems

-ABOUT ME — BYRON
+ABOUT ME
 I am a systems architect specializing in modular agentic AI, workflow orchestration, and deterministic cognitive design.
 I am currently Open to Work and actively seeking roles in AI Engineering, Agentic Systems, LLM Orchestration, Backend Architecture, Distributed Systems, and ML Pipelines.
 Contact:
 Email: byron92m@gmail.com